Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Experiments

 \subsubsection{Metric}

-The columns labeled \enquote{Inst.}, \enquote{(n, m)}, \enquote{Cvx.}, and \enquote{Opt.} display, respectively, the instance name, the number of variables and constraints, whether the objective function is convex, and the optimal value for each instance.
-For MAPLE, we report three key metrics: (i) computational time for the multi-start augmentation (\enquote{MA}) procedure, which includes the time for computing initial solutions, (ii) computational time for the parallel extraction (\enquote{PLE}), and (iii) the best objective achieved (\enquote{Obj}).
-Specifically, for \enquote{Obj.}, lower values indicate better performance, as the instances correspond to minimization problems.
-The last eight columns present the performance (\enquote{Perf.}) for each solver, alongside a comparison with MAPLE.
-For \enquote{Perf.}, values without curly brackets represent the computational time taken by the solver to find a solution with an objective value equal to \enquote{Opt.} (but not necessarily with proven optimality), while \enquote{$(\cdot)$} indicates timeouts, with bracketed values denoting the best objectives achieved in those cases.
-Moreover, \enquote{Win} indicates whether MAPLE outperforms the baseline solver in terms of both solution quality and computational time.
-It is important to note that the computational time for MAPLE includes only the \enquote{MA} procedure, as the PLE procedure will be reused when solving multiple problems with identical constraint matrices but varying right-hand sides and objectives.
+The columns labeled \enquote{Inst.}, \enquote{\# Vars.}, \enquote{\# Cons.} and \enquote{Bkv.} display, respectively, the instance name, the number of variables and constraints, and the best-known objective value for each instance.
+For MAPE, we report three key metrics: (i) computational time for the multi-start augmentation (\enquote{MA}) procedure, which involves computing initial solutions, (ii) computational time for the parallel extraction (\enquote{PE}), and (iii) the best objective achieved (\enquote{Obj}).
+The last ten columns present the performance (\enquote{Time~(Obj.)}) for each solver, alongside a comparison with MAPE.
+For \enquote{Time~(Obj.)}, values without curly brackets represent the computational time taken by the solver to find a solution with an objective value equal to \enquote{Bks.} (but not necessarily with proven optimality), while \enquote{$(\cdot)$} indicates timeouts, with bracketed values denoting the best objectives achieved in those cases.
+Moreover, \enquote{Win} indicates whether MAPE outperforms the baseline solver in terms of both solution quality and computational time. \black{This comparison is not applicable (denoted as \enquote{--}) when both MAPE and QSeek (LS-IQCQP) reach the best known solution, since detailed runtime data for the latter are unavailable.}